-- Occasionally Trainee Programme Directors and Educationists supporting the GP may need to view the consultation for teaching purposes.
+- Occasionally Trainee Programme Directors and Educationalists supporting the GP may need to view the consultation for teaching purposes.

 How will the recording be stored?

 The recordings are securely encrypted and stored on servers located in the UK and Ireland.
-We use AES-256 encryption which is once of the strongest mechanisms available.
+We use AES-256 encryption which is one of the strongest mechanisms available.

 We ensure that all data to and from our system is encrypted using TLS 1.2 which prevents anyone reading or tampering with the data while it is in transit.
 We have procedures and security features in place to keep your data secure once we receive it.

 FourteenFish is ISO 27001 certified and audited by the British Assessment Bureau on an annual basis.
 This means that someone impartial and outside of our organisation evaluates our security management procedures.